Here are 8 players you should add to your Euro 2020 fantasy football this week

 How is your Euro 2020 fantasy league team doing?
-Have you flew out of the traps like Italy?
-Or have you fallen flat on your face like Turkey?
+Have you flew out of the traps like Belgium?
+Or have you already booked your plane home?
 Are you riding high at the top of the league, or are you already propping up you and your mates fantasy league with a poor points tally?

 Whichever one it is – there’s time to turn this around!

-The first three rounds of games at the European Championships have come and gone and the official Euro 2020 fantasy football league is offering teams the opportunity to make a unlimited free transfers ahead of the knockout stages.
+The first four rounds of games at the European Championships have come and gone and the official Euro 2020 fantasy football league is offering teams the opportunity to make some much needed transfers ahead of the quarter final stages.

 Euro 2020 Fantasy Football: The best defenders to pick for your team, including bargain buys and top tips